-- Mirrors should be clean and adjusted properly from the inside. - Windshield should be clean with no illegal stickers, no obstructions, or damage to the glass. - Emergency Equipment - Check for spare electrical fuses. - Check for three red reflective triangles. - Check for a properly charged and rated fire extinguisher.
+- Mirrors should be clean and adjusted properly from the inside. - Windshield should be clean with no illegal stickers, no obstructions, or damage to the glass.

+Emergency Equipment

-Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.
+- Check for spare electrical fuses. - Check for three red reflective triangles, six fusees or three liquid burning flares. - Check for a properly charged and rated fire extinguisher. - NOTE: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.